jcowey/P3/guidelines/structuralMarkUp_documentary.md

 - #bibliography
   - if a bibliography is included

+Here is an **example of such mark up for #bibliography** as used to produce one of our test files:

+- To help towards the production of this [Schubert Liturgy](https://digi.ub.uni-heidelberg.de/editionService/viewer/text/p3test/schubert_liturgy_geography#ch_9)
+  - the stuctural mark up of the word document was: [biblioSchuber.pdf](https://github.com/jcowey/P3/files/7655474/biblioSchuber.pdf)

 Here is an **example of such mark up for #articleHeader and #blockQuote** as used to produce one of our test files:

 - To help towards the production of this [Claytor Smith Warga BASP 53](https://digi.ub.uni-heidelberg.de/editionService/viewer/text/p3test/ClaytorSmithWarga_FourPoll_TaxReceiptsTrial_5#ch_23)